Tamas-Gavlider/The-Hunger-Gamers/README.md

 ### Typography

-Google Font Silkscreen is being used for the website.
-The pixelated style used on webpage refers to classic video games, evoking nostalgia and retro feel.
+The Google Font Silkscreen is used for the website.
+The pixelated style evokes nostalgia and a retro feel, reminiscent of classic video games.

 ## Features

 The website consists of four pages, three of which are accessible from the navigation menu (home page, menu page & events page).<br>
 The fourth page is a confirmation page which is shown once a user submits the form on the events page.
 * All pages on the website have:
   * Fully responsive [header](/docs/webpage_ss/header.png) with navigation links which allow the user to navigate through the site.
-The navigation links background color will change to yellow if the user hover over the navigation elements.
-The text Hunger Gamers is in the center of the page above the navigation links.<br>The navigation links to the websites pages (Home,Menu,Events) and the text Hunger Gamers will be visible on both cellphones and dekstops.
-This was implemented to keep the website design same/slightly different if user accessing the website on multiple devices.
+The navigation links background color changes to yellow when the user hover over them.
+The text 'Hunger Gamers' is centered above the navigation links.<br>The navigation links to the websites pages (Home,Menu,Events) and the text Hunger Gamers will be visible on both cellphones and dekstops.
+This was implemented to maintain a consistent design across devices, enhancing the user experience.
 Less change in design will promote a good user experience.
   * A [footer](/docs/webpage_ss/footer.png) which contains social media links.
-The name of the social media platforms were used instead of the social media icons to keep the retro feeling with the pixelated fonts.
+The name of the social media platforms were used instead of the social media icons to keep the retro feeling with the pixelated fonts.<br>Added aria labels to each links.
 * #### Home page
-  * With a [Nintendo NES](/docs/webpage_ss/index-page-top.png) console as background image.The first thing that user will notice is the console image and the text of "Speedruns & Game Marathons".
+  * The [Nintendo NES](/docs/webpage_ss/index-page-top.png) console used as the background image.The first thing users will notice is the console image and the text of 'Speedruns & Game Marathons'.
   * [Reasons](/docs/webpage_ss/index-page-reason-why-visit-us.png) why the user should visit the place.
   * [Introduction](/docs/webpage_ss/index-page-bottom-of-main.png) and contact email.
 * #### Menu page